sulthanqintara/rental_king_mobile/readme.md

 git clone https://github.com/sulthanqintara/rental_king_mobile
 ```

-2. Open terminal or CMD on the app's directory and type:
+2. To install all the dependencies package, open terminal or CMD on the app's directory and type:

 ```
 yarn install
 ```

-to install all the dependencies package.

 3. Add .env at the root of the project's folder